Yohanes-Mk/ResearchMate/README.md

 ResearchMate is a **multi-agent backend system** that automates academic research: it **finds papers (arXiv/PubMed + local docs), synthesizes findings with Gemini, edits for clarity, and exports a structured PDF** — all from a single command.

+### Origin & Motivation
+ResearchMate was inspired by my time as an Undergraduate Research Assistant at the Brain-Computer Interface Lab at Saint Cloud State University.
+While working on the [Avatar](https://github.com/3C-SCSU/Avatar) project, I saw how much time researchers spent manually searching, reading, and summarizing academic papers before they could actually begin their experiments.

+That challenge led me to build ResearchMate — a system that automates the entire research workflow by collecting, summarizing, and formatting literature from trusted databases like PubMed and arXiv.
+After completing the prototype, I realized it could also support students and educators who face similar challenges in organizing information.
+I’m now collaborating with [Kibur College](https://www.linkedin.com/company/kibur-college/) to pilot an institutional version that helps streamline how students and instructors access and synthesize research materials.

 ---

 ## Problem → Solution
 **Problem.** Literature reviews are slow and repetitive: searching, triaging, synthesizing, formatting, and referencing.
+This is especially painful for student researchers and faculty juggling multiple courses and deadlines.

 **Solution.** ResearchMate runs a **configurable pipeline**:
 1) collect relevant articles,